MCFpy/mcf/docs/quick_start.md

 my_mcf.train(training_data)
 results = my_mcf.predict(prediction_data)
 ```
+Note that training and prediction data need not be the same.
+The prediction data needs to have the same features and treatment.
+Outcome information is not necessary.

 The ``results`` object is a dictionary, storing all estimated effects and their standard errors.
 Feel free to explore the scope of the object yourself via

 ```python
 print(results.keys())
 ```
 Variables without the *_df* suffix are lists or numpy arrays.
 Variables with the *_df* suffix are pandas DataFrames.
-The *iate_pred_df* contains the outcome variables, the IATEs, and the corresponding outcomes, which you can use later on for an optimal policy analysis.
+The *iate_pred_df* contains the the IATEs, and the estimated potential outcomes, which you can use later on for an optimal policy analysis.

-To receive information on cluster membership as implied by the k-means analysis, type
+For the analysis of the IATEs from prediction, such as information on cluster membership as implied by the k-means analysis, type

 ```python
 results_with_cluster = my_mcf.analyse(results)
 ```

 The resulting object *results_with_cluster* differs from the predict method only through the ``iate_pred_df`` object, which contains the cluster indicator for each observation.
+Cluster are assigned to individuals according based on their features.